h0bbel/phpIPAMtoHomepage/README.md

 ## Docker Volumes

-/homepage should be mapped to a location where [Homepage](https://gethomepage.dev/) can read the services.yaml from.
+/homepage should be mapped to a location where this container can write the services.yaml file to, and [Homepage](https://gethomepage.dev/) can read it from.